Details for Selling Stickers

 - The minimum order for most shirts is 108 pieces; the next meaningful price break is usually around 144 pieces.
 Our wholesalers can do less than 108—but pricing isn't always compelling enough at lower numbers.

 - The project, knowing their audience, provides guidance on the size breakdown for the order.
-All orders should include some women's shirts (something to consider when drafting your design as well).
+All orders should include some women's shirts and some 3XL+ shirts (something to consider when drafting your design as well).

 - Projects with more infrastructure may choose to skip the security deposit and instead print the shirts themselves and send them to us.
 We need to receive a sample first to be sure the quality is up to standards.